spdk/spdk/doc/bdev.md

 `configure --with-uring`

-To enable uring bdev for ZNS devices use the following:
+Support for zoned devices is enabled by default in uring bdev.
+It can be explicitly disabled as follows:

-`configure --with-uring --with-uring-zns`
+`configure --with-uring --without-uring-zns`

 To create a uring bdev with given filename, bdev name and block size use the `bdev_uring_create` RPC.